AlejandroSanchez90/Airbnb-Clone/README.md

 This is an Airbnb clone application that aims to replicate the main features and functionality of the original Airbnb platform.
 It is built using a combination of technologies such as React, Next.js, Tailwind CSS, and various other libraries and APIs.
 The following sections outline the features and provide instructions on how to use and customize the application.

+## Demo

+You can explore a live demo of the AirBnB web app clone by visiting the following link: [AirBnB Web App Demo](https://portfolio-4-chi.vercel.app/)
+Feel free to interact with the demo and test out the available features.

 ## Features

 1. **Tailwind Design**: The application utilizes Tailwind CSS for its design and styling.
 Tailwind CSS provides a utility-first approach to styling, allowing for easy customization and responsiveness.